denwilliams/candidate-organizer/README.md

 - Google Authentication locked to a single Google Workspace domain for secure access
 - Salary Expectation Tracking for each candidate, with this data hidden from most users and only visible to admins
 - First user to sign up becomes the admin, with ability to promote other users to admin status
+- It is expected that each "organization" will have their own installation of the app, so no multi-tenancy is required

 Future Features:
 - Filter and sort candidates based on various criteria
 - Export candidate data to CSV for reporting or sharing
+- Embeddings generation for candidates and job postings for advanced search and matching capabilities

 ## Tech Stack